azat-co/practicalnode/chapter14/chapter14.md

 })
 ```

+There are more methods in `async` than just `parallel()`.
+There are methods to execute tasks sequentially, with racing, with queue, with limits, with retries and tons of other ways.
+Almost all of them support multiple error and result object in the final callback which is a huge plus.
+For up-to-date `async` API, see the docs at <https://caolan.github.io/async>.

 # Promises

 Promises use `then`.
 They use `catch` sometimes too.
 That's how you can spot them.
 That's how you can use them.
 As a Node developer, you will be using other people's promises a lot.
 They'll be coming from libraries such as axios or mocha.